 General and administrative expenses.
 General and administrative expenses decreased \$16.7 million or 9.0% in 2008.
 As a percentage of total revenues, general and administrative expenses decreased 0.8 percentage points to 11.8% in 2008.
 These decreases were due primarily to \$14.2 million of gains recorded in 2008 related to the sale of certain Company-owned stores.
-Additionally, general and administrative expenses in 2008 were positively impacted by lower advertising and labor expenses, the impact of a \$5.0 million reserve recorded in 2007 related to certain legal matters in California as well as general and administrative expenses recorded in connection with the Company's recapitalization in 2007.
-These decreases were offset in part by approximately \$1.4 million of separation and other costs recorded related primarily to the Company's previously announced and executed restructuring action, a \$5.3 million increase in bad debt expense and a \$1.8 million gain recorded in 2007 on the sale of a corporate aircraft.
+Additionally, general and administrative expenses in 2008 were positively impacted by lower advertising and labor expenses both directly related to the sale of Company-owned stores in 2008, the impact of a \$5.0 million reserve recorded in 2007 related to certain legal matters in California as well as general and administrative expenses recorded in connection with the Company's recapitalization in 2007.
+These decreases were offset in part by approximately \$1.4 million of separation and other costs recorded related primarily to the Company's previously announced and executed reduction-in-force, a \$5.3 million increase in bad debt expense due primarily to delinquent payments from our franchisees and a \$1.8 million gain recorded in 2007 on the sale of a corporate aircraft.